Frequently Asked Questions for Students

 Will Unitrans still be running?
 If so, how will physical distancing work while on the bus?
 If not, do I need to bring my car?

 As the University and City's public transit service, Unitrans plans to operate uninterrupted pending changing conditions.
 For the most up to date information, visit the Unitrans website or follow Unitrans on Facebook.
-Unitrans follows transit industry guidance in trying to keep all buses to 15 people or less.
-Buses are on standby to help keep maximum capacity to 15 and face coverings are required on the bus.
+Unitrans follows transit industry guidance and bus capacity is limited to 15 people or less to support physical distancing.
+Buses are on standby to help keep maximum capacity to 15, and face coverings are required on the bus.
 Cleaning takes place three times per day and includes surface disinfection and use of a fogging system.
 Additional mitigations include removing seats to reduce density, opening windows, replacing cloth surfaces with vinyl and limiting access through the rear doors.

 Will classes be exclusively remote?
 Which ones will be available remotely versus in-person?
 Can I see that in Schedule Builder?

-As soon as public health guidance is received, students will be alerted that course information has been updated and is available for viewing on Schedule Builder.
-Schedule Builder will indicate whether each class will be offered only remotely or have an in-person component, as well as whether it will be offered asynchronously to accommodate students living in other time zones.
+In addition to indicating whether each class will be offered only remote or have an in-person component, Schedule Builder will also specify whether it will be offered asynchronously to accommodate students living in other time zones.

-Can I take classes exclusively remotely online even if the campus is open?
+Can I take classes exclusively remotely even if the campus is open?

-Yes, for fall 2020 you can choose to enroll only in courses that are being offered remotely.
+Yes, for winter 2020 you can choose to enroll only in courses that are being offered remotely.

 If I have personal health concerns how will I participate in in-person classes?
 How will professors respond if I still don’t feel safe to come to in-person classes?